 Winners of the National Finals win an expenses paid trip to Cheltenham Science Festival 2-7 June 2020.
 Here you can meet FameLab participants from all over the world, engage with audiences and other science communicators, and immerse yourself in the vibrant festival programme.
 Due to the outbreak of COVID-19, the 2020 edition of the festival and the final will be adapted.
 Check the website of the British Council for the most recent updates.

 Attending FameLab?
-We are also hosting a 3 minute thesis competition together with Groningen Graduate Schools which will be held on March 11th, 2020.
+We are also hosting a 3 minute thesis competition together with Groningen Graduate Schools.
 Why not attend both?